What is a mortgage? What does your credit score need to be? How do they work?

 1. You Need Steady Income

 Your income needs to be sufficient to afford the loan.
 Lenders will accept not all types of income; income must be consistent and reliable.
-If you are a 1099 employee that is paid commissions or by the job, the lender will need 2 full years of tax returns.
-They will take the average income you have made in the last 2 years to use as your income.
+If you are a 1099 employee paid commissions or by the job, the lender will need two full years of tax returns.
+They will take the average income you have made in the last two years to use as your income.
 The maximum DTI ratio for a mortgage is typically 43%.
 However, some home loans allow for a DTI ratio of up to 50%.

 2. Down Payment of 3%-20%

 FHA loans only require a 3.5% down payment, while a conventional loan will require between 5%-20% down.
 There may be first-time homebuyer programs and grants that can help you with the down payment.

 3. A Decent Credit Score

 One of the biggest factors in determining your eligibility for a mortgage is your credit score.
-For most home loans you will need a 640 credit score.
+For most home loans, you will need a 640 credit score.
 However, some lenders may be able to accept lower credit scores for an FHA loan.

 FHA loans require a 580 credit score with a 3.5% down payment.
-If you have a credit score of 500-579 you may qualify with a 10% down payment.
+If you have a credit score of 500-579, you may qualify with a 10% down payment.
 However, finding a lender that will work with scores under 580 will be difficult.
 If your score is below 580, you should improve your score before applying for a mortgage.
 Check out our tips for raising your credit score fast.

-Make sure you work with an experience real estate agent and loan officer who can walk you through the home buying process from start to finish.
+Make sure you work with an experienced real estate agent and loan officer who can walk you through the home buying process from start to finish.

 Do you think you’re ready to get a mortgage?